If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 bg, ru: Целе uk: Целє mk: Целје sr: Цеље be: Цэле

-High on a hill above the town the ruins of the castle of Celje are a landmark of Celje.
+High on a hill above the town the ruins of Celje castle [left, no. 528 and right, no. 243: both background top] are a landmark of Celje.
 During the early 13th century the Counts of Cilli enlarged the castle several times.
 Its dimensions (more than 230 m in length and 60 m in width) made it one of the most impressive fortresses in the southern Alps.

-515 Celje 937 Celje The Celjski dom [left, no.515 and right, no.937] (Celje Hall, old name Nemška Hiša, in German: Deutsches Haus, German Hall) built in 1907 in Neo-Gothic style on the square Krekov trg (previously Bismarckplatz) is one of many splendid buildings from the end of the 19th century and the beginning of the 20th century.
+The Celjski dom [left, no. 937 and right, no. 515] (Celje Hall, old name Nemška Hiša, in German: Deutsches Haus, i.e. German Hall) built in 1907 in Neo-Gothic style on the square Krekov trg is one of many splendid buildings from the end of the 19th century and the beginning of the 20th century.
+The labeling on the glass "Bismarckplatz" refers to the previous German name of the square, named for Otto von Bismarck, Minister President of Prussia and first Chancellor of the German Empire (see also list of other Bismarck monuments depicted on glasses of this collection).

 177 Celje 047 Celje